 • OWL drafted model legislation to fight violence and financial abuse against women – introduced in the House by Rep. Maloney and the Senate by Senator Durbin.

 • OWL was solicited by The White House to host a town meeting on Social Security with President Clinton and SSA Commissioner Kenneth Apfel.

-• OWL supporters nationwide are actively involved in coalitions to advocate for the Patient Protection and Affordable Care Act (ACA).
+• OWL supporters nationwide were actively involved in coalitions to advocate for the Patient Protection and Affordable Care Act (ACA).

-• OWL members advocated for Elder Justice Act advocacy.
+• OWL members advocated for Elder Justice Act.

 • OWL fought for passage of the Lilly Ledbetter Fair Pay Act of 2009.

 • OWL continued to provide leadership on strengthening Social Security through its Social Security Matters campaign.